 I need to keep track of my volunteer hours for school, work, etc. How do I get a record of my volunteer time?

-You can bring a volunteer form with you for someone to sign at the event or you can contact Leslie Anderson after the event and she will send you a letter with your volunteer hours.
+You can bring a volunteer form with you for someone to sign at the event or you can contact Stephen Sparks after the event and he will send you a letter with your volunteer hours.

 Should I sign up to receive the SOGA e-newsletter?